Cancer Research UK logo.

 Treatment if your breast cancer comes back

-Many women have no more problems after their original treatment for breast cancer.
-But sometimes breast cancer comes back after treatment to try to cure it.
-This is called recurrent or relapsed breast cancer.
+Sometimes breast cancer comes back after having treatment to try to cure it.
+This is recurrent or relapsed breast cancer.
+Find out about symptoms, tests and treatment you might have.

 Your breast cancer can come back in: